TrivadisPF/platys-modern-data-platform/README.md

-# Modern Analytical Data Platform Stack
+# Modern Data Platform Stack

-This project sets up the infrastructure for testing a modern data analytics stack with services such as
+This project sets up the infrastructure for testing a modern data platform stack with services such as

 * Kafka
 * Spark